Our use of cookies

 Discussion:

-Meetings of the West Midlands Resource Technical Advisory Body provide a forum to discuss regional issues relating to waste management provision, and to ensure compliance with the Duty to Cooperate.
+Meetings of the West Midlands Resource Technical Advisory Body provides a forum to discuss regional issues relating to waste management provision, and to ensure compliance with the Duty to Cooperate.
 Though the frequency of meetings has declined in recent years, and they have moved online in response to Covid-19, Staffordshire County Council has been represented at all meetings and has been fully involved in discussions.

 Trend: